 3. Terrantez do Pico (exclusive to Azores), slightly floral, is the more saline of the three.

 Verdelho is the only Azorean traditional grape variety that keeps the same designation on the islands of Pico, Terceira and Graciosa.
 Such fact is in line with the history of the variety in the archipelago because, as one may deduce from the quotations on the vineyards origin in the Region, it is considered the oldest and most typical.

 It is similar to the Verdelho that is grown in Madeira as well as in Australia to where it was taken from this Portuguese island around 1824.
 However, the micro satellites profiles scientifically prove it is a variety different from the Italian Verdecchio, the Spanish Verdejo and the Portuguese Gouveio which, in the mainland, is also referred to as Verdelho.

-The use of the geographic name is important for not spreading error or confusion with the Terrantez grape variety that exists in Madeira and mainland Portugal.
-The molecular analysis show without any doubt that is a unique grape variety in the world.
+The use of the geographic name is important, as it can be confused with the Terrantez grape variety that exists in Madeira and mainland Portugal.